-According to Paracelsus, scripture assured that along with the transformation of church and state another restoration would occur: humans would obtain dominion over nature through their employment of the sciences, technical arts, and medicine.
-For this reason, Paracelsus saw great utility in turning to the number three to understand how the most fundamental aspects of the universe operated.
+According to Paracelsus, scripture assured that along with the transformation of church and state another restoration would appear: humans would obtain dominion over nature through their employment of the sciences, technical arts, and medicine.
+For this reason, Paracelsus saw huge utility in turning to the number three to comprehend how the most fundamental aspects of the universe operated.
 For all his heterodoxy, Paracelsus was certainly a Trinitarian and Webster argues that this stance helped him to formulate his matter theory: "Paracelsus argued that three principles, analogous to the three members of the Trinity, were required to make up a perfect body in either the microcosm or the macrocosm.
 In view of their fundamental status, it was appropriate to recognize that these three entities were, just as much as the four elements, the product of divine fiat" (p.
 135).
 For these reasons, mercury, sulfur, and salt were his primary principles, but it was not just these familiar elements that fed Paracelsus's appreciation of threes in nature.
 When he discussed a disease, it, too, was understood in threes.
 So, for example, syphilis, according to Paracelsus, "existed in three forms, each determined by the impact of a poison derived from one of the three principles" (p.
 139).